-The next courses will be starting in Glasgow and Aberdeen in September 2017.
-Application packs will be available from 31st January 2017.
-Closing date is 26th May 2017.
+The next course will be starting in Glasgow in September 2017.
+Application packs are now available and applications are still being accepted.

 The cost of the Teacher Training Course is £3,275 for the 2-year course.
 This includes the cost of the 13 weekends and the 2 residential weekends weekends, as well as a First Aid Certificate valid for three years.
 Students who are offered a place on the course will be required to pay a non-returnable deposit of £590 on acceptance of their place as well as an annual fee of £1,330.
 All moneys paid are non-refundable.
 Each year’s fee must be paid before the year commences.
 The student will be responsible for their own travel and buying any books (although each course has an extensive library of books to borrow).

 Bursaries are available under certain criteria, including low waged or in receipt of certain benefits.
-Students can request an bursary application form on being accepted on the course, from the Teacher Training Coordinator Elaine Samson firstname.lastname@example.org
+Students can request a bursary application form on being accepted on the course, from the Teacher Training Coordinator Elaine Samson admin at yogascotland.org.uk

 The Teacher Training Course will run over 2 years, comprising 2 residential and 12 non-residential weekends.
 Course weekends will run from 10am to 5pm.
 The residential weekends will run from dinner at 7pm on Friday to 5pm on Sunday.